 2015: Laura Owens

 “Several important prizes in the fine arts celebrate the work of young and emerging artists today.
 The Robert De Niro, Sr. prize is unique in that it focuses attention on those artists whose work has consistently shown their commitment to quality and innovation in painting,” said Megan Fox Kelly, the advisor to the estate.

 There is no application for the prize.
-A selection panel of curators, museum directors, journalists and scholars is appointed annually to nominate and select a recipient for the prize.
+The selection panel is determined annually and is comprised of esteemed curators, museum directors, journalists and scholars.

 (NEW YORK, NY) DECEMBER 12, 2016 — Robert De Niro Jr. announced the winner of the 2016 Robert De Niro Sr. Prize, which focuses on a mid-career American artist devoted to the pursuit of excellence and innovation in painting.
 Award winner R.H.
 Quaytman will receive this year’s $25,000 prize administered by Tribeca Film Institute (TFI) for her considerable contribution to the field of painting.
 R.H.
 Quaytman is the sixth recipient of the merit-based prize, which pays tribute to the work and legacy of accomplished painter Robert De Niro Sr.